vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 either succeed and put the customer's card/account in the negative (as an overdraft), or fail because the customer's card/account can not be put into the negative - for example youth accounts.
+Vipps can not know in advance what will happen.

 It is also possible that the card expires, is blocked, etc somewhere between the time of reservation and the time of capture.